-- Sharing effective approaches for scaffolding new content and removing scaffolds over time - Using different forms of assessment - Seeking advice when teaching children with special educational needs and disabilities, particularly the SENCO
+- Sharing effective approaches for scaffolding new content and removing scaffolds over time - Using different forms of assessment. - Seeking advice when teaching children with special educational needs and disabilities, particularly the SENCO.

 Where additional support is provided in class, it is deployed thoughtfully and sensitively to promote pupils' independence and to avoid them becoming dependent and passive as learners.
-Support is used to assist the pupil in achieving the best they can do and to provide opportunities for overlearning to promote confidence and raise self-esteem.
-This is achieved through techniques such as mirrored teaching whereby an additional sits with a small group and mirrors the teaching that is taking place, breaking down instructions and providing focused questioning to support and develop thinking.
-Additional adults also support children through delivering a pre teach, which supports children to understand specific vocabulary/content prior to the lesson.
-Children also have focused Busy Boxes, which help enhance their independence and develop specific skills that are closely linked to children's IPM's targets, adults use timers to support and aid focus and concentration and offer prompts during this time.
+Support is used to assist the pupil in achieving the best they can do and to provide opportunities for overlearning to promote confidence and raise self-esteem through a range of interventions.